Zonta Foothills Climate Justice Scholarship

 Scholarship Application

-All application materials must be received by the Zonta Foothills Foundation by 5:00 pm on Monday, December 2, 2024.
+All application materials must be received by the Zonta Foothills Foundation by 5:00 pm on Monday, February 2, 2026.

-Other required components for application:
+Required components for the application:

 ● Unofficial transcript from CU Boulder to verify current enrollment

-● Articles, pamphlets, books, curriculum vitae, photos or other publications (optional)
+● Articles, pamphlets, books, curriculum vitae, photos or other publications

 Let’s get started: